 c) Don't sacrifice development in order to hit a blot.

-Had you rolled 31 in Position #35, you would hit White's blot because of the likelihood he would cover his 5-point on the next roll, leaving you behind in development.
-But with 11 you get to make two excellent priming points against White's un-split checkers, gaining the upper hand unless White performs exceptionally well on his next turn.
+Had you rolled 31 in Position #35, you would hit White's blot because of the likelihood they would cover their 5-point on the next roll, leaving you behind in development.
+But with 11 you get to make two excellent priming points against White's un-split checkers, gaining the upper hand unless White performs exceptionally well on their next turn.
 Likewise, you'll never be using up most of your roll to hit a blot in the outfield when you roll 33: the correct play in Position #36 secures lasting improvements and doesn't allow your opponent to recover via a blot-hitting contest.
-Many doublet replies require that you make this kind of less committal play, locking in a solid advantage without trying to do too much.
+Many doublet replies require that you make this less committal kind of play, locking in a solid advantage without trying to do too much.

 Position #37 offers the sole instance where you use your whole roll to hit in the outfield, after your opponent's 64 split.
-You do so "for tempo" in order to frustrate your opponent's effort to make your bar point.
+Your goal is to gain tempo in attempt to frustrate your opponent's effort to make your bar-point.
+It's very costly to get it wrong.